flenniken/statictea/docs/runFunction.rst

 * funGet_ -- Return a value contained in a list or dictionary.
 * funIf_ -- You use the if function to return a value based on a condition.
 * funAdd_ -- Return the sum of two or more values.
-* funExists_ -- Return 1 when a variable exists in a dictionary, else return 0.
+* funExists_ -- Return 1 when a variable exists in a dictionary, else return @:0.
-* funCase_ -- <p>The case function returns a value from multiple choices.
+* funCase_ -- The case function returns a value from multiple choices.
 * parseVersion_ -- Parse a StaticTea version number and return its three components.
-* funCmpVersion_ -- <p>Compare two StaticTea type version numbers.
+* funCmpVersion_ -- Compare two StaticTea type version numbers.
-* funFloat_ -- <p>Convert an int or an int number string to a float.
+* funFloat_ -- Convert an int or an int number string to a float.
 * funInt_ -- Convert a float or a number string to an int.
-* funFind_ -- <p>Find a substring in a string and return its position when found.
+* funFind_ -- Find a substring in a string and return its position when found.
-* funSubstr_ -- <p>Extract a substring from a string.
+* funSubstr_ -- Extract a substring from a string.
 * funDup_ -- Duplicate a string.
-* funDict_ -- <p>Create a dictionary from a list of key, value pairs.
+* funDict_ -- Create a dictionary from a list of key, value pairs.
-* funList_ -- <p>Create a list of values.
+* funList_ -- Create a list of values.
-* funReplace_ -- <p>Replace a part of a string (substring) with another string.
+* funReplace_ -- Replace a part of a string (substring) with another string.
-* funReplaceRe_ -- <p>Replace multiple parts of a string defined by regular expressions with replacement strings.
+* funReplaceRe_ -- Replace multiple parts of a string defined by regular expressions with replacement strings.
 * getFunction_ -- Look up a function by its name.

 .. _FunctionPtr: